-- Corrosion control projects for lead and copper exceedances. - Complete lead service line replacement. - Projects to address a combined concentration of PFOS, PFOA, PFHxS, PFNA, and PFHpA that exceeds the state action level.
+- Corrosion control projects for lead and copper exceedances. - Complete lead service line replacement. - Projects to address concentrations of PFOS, PFOA, PFHxS, PFNA, HFPO-DA (GeneX), PFHxS, PFNA, HFPO-DA, and PFBS that exceed the MCL.
 After we score applications, we rank them from highest to lowest.
 If projects receive identical scores, we use highest detection, then the largest population served by the proposed projects as a tiebreaker.
-We will reserve 25 percent of the unregulated contaminant funding to fund projects serving disadvantaged systems or systems serving under 25,000 people. - Projects that address water shortages associated with a declining aquifer for the following communities: Connell, Ephrata, Kahlotus, Lind, Mesa, Moses Lake, Othello, Quincy, Ritzville, Washtucna.
+We will reserve 25 percent of the emerging contaminant funding to fund projects serving DAC or systems serving under 25,000 people. - Projects that address water shortages associated with a declining aquifer.
 A water shortage response plan will be a required project submittal as part of the scope of work.
+Must submit documentation showing declining static water levels over three-year period.

-Risk Category 3
+Risk Category y 3

-The proposed project will eliminate other primary chemical risks, addresses a sanitary survey significant deficiency, disinfection installation, lead removal/replacement, receivership, or EPA chemical HAs Type of project Points New Source 95 90 Treatment Receivership 70 65 Other Treatment Replacement 50
+The proposed project will eliminate other primary chemical risks, addresses a sanitary survey significant deficiency, disinfection installation, lead removal/replacement, receivership, or EPA chemical HAs

+Type of Project Points

+New Source or Consolidation 95

+Treatment 90

+Receivership 70

+Other 65